w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 When you are complete, send a pull request with the addition of your report file.
 Please remove this entire top section before submitting.
 If you haven't already, also consider filing an [ActivityStreams implemention report](https://github.com/w3c/activitystreams/blob/master/implementation-reports/template.md).

-# Implementation Name (Replace this header)
+# Your Implementation's Name

 Summary of the project.

 Summary of the role ActivityPub plays in enabling the project's goals and the goals of its end-users.

 Implementation Home Page URL:

 Implementation Classes (Sender and/or Receiver):

 * [ ] Client
 * [ ] Server
 * [ ] Federated Server (all of the above)